icinganalysis/icinganalysis.github.io/content/six_month_review.md

 If someone cannot find the information, it is not very useful.

-When I search "Selected bibliography of NACA-NASA aircraft icing publications" on two search engines (duckduckgo.com and google.com), my web page ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md) shows up on the first page
+When I search "Selected bibliography of NACA-NASA aircraft icing publications" on two search engines (duckduckgo.com and google.com), my web page ["Selected Bibliography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md) shows up on the first page
 (your experience may be different, as search engines may tailor results to users).
 This was one of my goals, to make this readily available in a legible form,